 - information about your company's operations, and

-Once your application has been assessed, we will contact you to arrange an on-site site audit to verify the implementation of your Safety Management System and safe work practices.
+Once your application has been assessed, we will contact you to arrange a Systems Validation audit to assess the company’s WHS Management System against the WHS Accreditation Scheme (the Scheme) criteria.
 The audit will be conducted by a Federal Safety Officer (FSO).
 FSOs are independent, external WHS experts contracted by the OFSC.

 At the on-site audit the FSO will request documentary evidence in accordance with the criteria to verify the implementation of WHS procedures and practices on-site.